Lilah Markman

 Lilah Markman (לילך מרקמן; born January 1, 1971) is an Israeli contemporary artist, sculptor, photographer, painter, and documentary film director.

-Early life, education and career
+Biography

 Lilah Markman was born on January 1, 1971, and grew up in Nahariya.
 In 1995, Markman completed visual communication studies at the Bezalel Academy of Arts and Design in Jerusalem.
 In 2005, she graduated with BA in communication and psychology, from the Open University.
 In 2002, Markman earned her MFA in Film & Television from the Tel Aviv University.
 She studied in the postgraduate Fine Art Program at HaMidrasha Faculty of the Arts, Beit Berl College, which she completed in 2018.

+Filmmaking career

-Markman wrote, directed and produced her debut documentary Rock Paper Scissors, a 54-minute documentary released in 2018.
+Markman wrote, directed and produced " Rock Paper Scissors," her 54-minute debut documentary released in 2018.
 The documentary received multiple awards from national and international film festivals.